-I completed my Bachelor degree but have not yet received my B.Sc. certificate.
+I completed my Bachelor's degree but have not yet received my B.Sc. certificate.
 What should I submit instead with my ERASMUS application?

-Please submit a current transcript of records from CampusOffice or the ZPA in both German and English.
+Please submit a current transcript of records from CampusOffice or the ZPA in German.

 Do I already need a Learning Agreement for my ERASMUS application?